Favorite Team-Building Activities in NYC

 Joe’s Latte Art Workshop

-Chelsea Gallery Tours + The High Line
+Chelsea Gallery Tour + The High Line

 Why it works: Thought-provoking, culturally rich, and perfect for executive-level groups seeking inspiration without structure overload.